therealthapa/case2024-multimodal-hate/README.md

 ## References ##

-If you use the dataset, please cite as follows:
+If you use the dataset, please cite it as follows:

 ```bibtex
 @inproceedings{bhandari2023crisishatemm,